AdobeDocs/advertising.en/help/dsp/admin/user-uninvite.md

 ---
 # Uninvite a Pending User

-*Administrator Users Only*

-You can uninvite a user with a pending invitation.
+Administrator users can uninvite a user with a pending invitation.
 Uninviting a user invalidates the token in the invitation link that was sent to the specified email address.

 1. Do either of the following: